Sunday, January 18, 2009

 Christmas at the MTC in Brazil

-Christmas was wonderful at the MTC in Brazil.
+as wonderful at the MTC in Brazil.
 We had 146 Elder and 27 Sisters and four missionary couples that spent the night.
 We had quite a range of talent.
 The battery on my camera died so I did not get picture of everyone of the 17 performances.

 Our opening number Was Elder Jones singing "Have Yourself a Merry Little Christmas" he sang it in a Frank Sanatra style and really engaged with the audience.
 He has a voice that is every bit a good as anything I've heard on Boardway.
 He was in the BYU music theater program for a year before coming on his mission.